 You get 3GB of storage for free, while the premium plans give you 500 GB.
 If you want more, though, you’ll have to contact NordLocker directly.
 At the time of writing, NordLocker is offering 60% off its normal pricing.

 Free online photo storage

->

-> Free services usually come with strings attached, mostly obviously a severely restricted storage capacity.
-Only if you pay a monthly or annual subscription do you get to sample the best features and access to more useful capacities.
+Free services usually come with strings attached, most obviously a severely restricted storage capacity.
+Only if you pay a monthly or annual subscription do you get to sample the best features and access more useful capacities.

->

-> Once everything has been uploaded – something that takes a while, obviously –Google Photos has all kinds of algorithms on board.
-Auto-enhancing, automatic tagging, image recognition to find your face and group together anything with you in.
-There's also an animation creator that will create occasional GIFs from burst sequences, and slideshow video options too.
+Once everything has been uploaded – something that takes a while, obviously –Google Photos has all kinds of algorithms on board.
+Auto-enhancing, automatic tagging, and image recognition to find your face and group together anything with you.
+There's also an animation creator that will create occasional GIFs from burst sequences and slideshow video options too.
 Despite these playful features, Google Photos is genuinely impressive software.
-Plus, a mind-boggling 1.2billion photos are uploaded to Google Photos each day, so algorithms will likely keep improving.
+Plus, a mind-boggling 1.2 billion photos are uploaded to Google Photos each day, so algorithms will likely keep improving.

->

-> Though Dropbox is a rather simple cloud-based file storage service, it's particularly good for photos.
+Though Dropbox is a rather simple cloud-based file storage service, it's particularly good for photos.
 Unfortunately, the free Basic version isn't much use since new users get a paltry 2GB of online storage – that's not going to stretch very far.

 However, it's worth experimenting with if you're the type of photographer who likes to store all of their photos in folders on a computer and wants to keep it that way.
 Although it's a cloud storage solution, the Dropbox software installed on a desktop or laptop PC or Mac can be used to selectively sync folders.